 Canker sores are not an indication of HIV, which is an infection that separates cells in the immune system.
 However, individuals with HIV/AIDS may foster severe sores more often than those without the virus.

 The body requires an appropriate balance of acidity, alkalinity, and minerals to stay away from canker sores.
 Zinc, iron, vitamin B12, and folic acid deficiencies have been connected to canker sores and cold sores.
 Additionally, calcium deficiency can cause ulcers and can even make the sores worse.
+You can consult the dentists from Synergy Dental Group Parkdale if you’re experiencing this issue.

 Most doctors often associate canker sores with some diseases and chronic health conditions.
 These ailments incorporate, yet are not restricted to: